Best Multimeter of 2021

 Ease of Use

 After the electrical measurement tests, we rated and scored how easy it is to use each of these devices.
 We considered how simple or challenging it is to set the range, if it comes with a "Max", "Min", or "Hold" option, whether or not there is a backlight, the quality of the kickstand, and the overall user interface.
-When it comes to setting the range, you can't beat any of the auto-ranging meters, like the AstroAI 6000, the Crenova MS8233D, the Fluke 117, or the Neoteck NT8233D Pro.
+When it comes to setting the range, you can't beat any of the auto-ranging meters, like the AstroAI 6000, the Crenova MS8233D, the Fluke 117, the KAIWEETS HT118A, or the Neoteck NT8233D Pro.
 The Etekcity MSR-C600 is also auto-ranging.

 While most of these devices also include a kickstand, we like that the AstroAI 6000 has a magnetic hanging strap as well.
 The Fluke 117 has this too, but is sold separately.
 However, we do like the integrated probe holders on the Fluke 117, which keeps the test leads nice and organized.